Zero-to-Heroes/firestone/core/code-issues.md

 For a simple example, see `bgs-simulator-minion-selection.component.ts`, in `ngAfterContentInit()`.

+Update: it looks like that adding a trackBy function improves the situation.
+I have not been able to test this extensively yet, but it looks like it helps at least in some cases.

 # Having to call `detectChanges()` in the first place

 If you look at how Observables from the store are handled, including `AbstractSubscriptionComponent::mapData()`, you'll see that `detectChanges()` is called all the time.